Date published: 1 June 2015

 So what about at home?
 Whether by road or air, Medicare does not cover the cost of ambulance services.
 In NSW you can expect to pay up to $5,000 for a helicopter call-out.
 A road ambulance from the ski fields to the nearest hospital would cost you over $500 whilst a trip from your snow resort to the nearest major hospital would set you back more than $1,000.

-Whilst a private health policy would cover the cost of ambulance services, you may not be covered when you’re in other states.
-For instance, GHMBA health insurance holders in NSW, ACT, Queensland or Tasmania would only be covered for ambulance within their home states.
+Whilst a private health policy would cover the cost of ambulance services, you may not be covered when you’re in other states so it's worthwhile to check your private health insurance wording so you're not caught out whilst skiing interstate!

 On the other hand, a ski insurance policy would reimburse the costs of emergency transfer or evacuation from any operating ski resort in Australia.